Projected Bayesian Spatial Factor Models

 For comparison, alternative dimension reduction and clustering techniques were applied to the same filtered and normalized dataset.
-These included Principal Component Analysis (PCA), using the top $18$ principal components (selected via elbow plot) for subsequent clustering, and two contemporary graph-based methods for spatial transcriptomics: STAGATE \citep{dong2022deciphering} and GraphST \citep{long2023spatially}, identified as representative in recent benchmarks \citep{kang2025benchmarking}.
+These included PCA using the top $18$ principal components (selected via elbow plot) for subsequent clustering, and two contemporary graph-based methods for spatial transcriptomics: STAGATE \citep{dong2022deciphering} and GraphST \citep{long2023spatially}, identified as representative in recent benchmarks \citep{kang2025benchmarking}.
 Default parameter settings were used to obtain low-dimensional embeddings from STAGATE and GraphST.

-To identify distinct spatial domains (clusters), Gaussian mixture models (\texttt{mclust} R package) were applied to the low-dimensional embeddings from all methods, identifying $8$ distinct clusters.
-The BSF result is visualized in Figure~\ref{fig:jasa_fivepanel}~(b).
-To facilitate a closer comparison of clustering performance, focus was placed on a subregion exhibiting rich spatial heterogeneity (indicated by the black circle in Figure~\ref{fig:jasa_fivepanel}~(b)).
-Clustering results within this subregion for PCA, STAGATE, GraphST, and BSF are displayed in Figure~\ref{fig:jasa_fivepanel}~(c-f).
+To identify distinct spatial domains, Gaussian mixture models (\texttt{mclust} R package) were applied to low-dimensional embeddings from all methods, identifying $8$ distinct clusters.
+The PBSF result is shown in Figure~\ref{fig:jasa_fivepanel}~(b).
+For closer comparison of clustering performance, focus was placed on a subregion exhibiting rich spatial heterogeneity (indicated by the black circle in Figure~\ref{fig:jasa_fivepanel}~(b)).
+Clustering results within this subregion for PCA, STAGATE, GraphST, and PBSF are displayed in Figure~\ref{fig:jasa_fivepanel}~(c-f).
 Qualitatively, PCA yielded the most fragmented clustering, albeit capturing some large-scale spatial trends.
 STAGATE produced clusters with well-defined boundaries and relatively simple structures.
-The spatial domains identified by GraphST and BSF appear more structurally similar.
-However, definitive evaluation is challenging due to the absence of ground-truth annotations.
-To elucidate the biological basis of the BSF-identified clusters, the dominant gene expression patterns contributing to the estimated spatial
+The spatial domains identified by GraphST and PBSF appear broadly similar in structure; however, PBSF produces smoother, more continuous boundaries, reducing noise at subtle interfaces while still preserving fine localized structures.